why I love super 8 for weddings

 Grace and Dan’s wedding at the Square Club in Bristol

-I shoot on a vintage Super 8 camera using Kodak film, which is then developed and scanned by a lab.
-The beauty of it is that it’s shot directly onto physical reels — something you just can’t replicate digitally.
-The whole process is hands-on, taking time and care, but that’s what makes it so special.
-It’s not polished or perfect, and that’s exactly why I love it.
+I shoot on a vintage (refurbished) Super 8 camera using Kodak film, which is then developed and scanned by a lab.
+The beauty of it is that it’s shot directly onto physical reels, something you just can’t replicate digitally.
+The whole process is hands on, taking time and care.

 Jenny and Luke’s wedding

-Some couples choose to blend a Super 8 film with a digital one — it gives the best of both worlds.
-I also offer full Super 8 only films, which is the direction I’m leaning more into.
+Some couples like to mix a Super 8 film with a digital one, which gives the best of both worlds.
+I also do full Super 8 only films for anyone who just wants everything on film.

-If you're dreaming of a wedding film that feels like a memory already, let’s talk!!
+If you’re dreaming of a wedding film that already feels like a memory, let’s chat!